attainu/python-project-Mallikarjuna-rao-au16/README.md

 # Design a parking lot using Python OOP principles

+Description:

-1. We create n number of slots
+1. We create n number of slots for cars as per the user request.

-2. Allocate each parking lot to a selected car using the respective function
+2. The program allocate each parking lot to a selected car

-3. If any slot needed to be emptied function leave to be used
+3. If any slot needed to be vacated the user can prompt the program of the required slot.

-4. The number of cars with respective colors can be known
+4.The system  provides with the ability to find out:

+    a.
+Registration numbers of all cars of a particular colour.

+    b.
+Slot number in which a car with a given registration number is parked.

-5. The registration numbers of cars of a particular colour can be known
+    c.
+Slot numbers of all slots where a car of a particular colour is parked.

 create_parking_lot 6
 park KA-01-HH-1234 White